-If fresh produce, Five Senses coffee and Old English charm is your kind of thing, then a trip to Lady Bower should be on your agenda.
+If fresh produce, Five Senses coffee and old English charm is your kind of thing, then a trip to Lady Bower should be on your agenda.

-The trio’s jams can also be purchased in take home jars.
-The flavours again depend on the season – one week it’s all about blood oranges the next figs.
+The rotating menu is seasonal, homely and innovative.
+Lady Bower ’s jams can also be purchased in take home jars.
+The flavours also depend on the season – one week it’s all about blood oranges; the next, figs.

 The emphasis on preserves ties into the British country kitchen-esque interior.
 The space is quaint without being old fashioned.
 This design aspect draws on all three of the owners' personalities, with random books and old English teapots balanced by a healthy dose of industrial furniture.

 Featuring an impressive array of homemade cakes, a monthly tea party and a welcoming atmosphere, Lady Bower offers something a little different that is well and truly worth the visit.